EU labour force survey - methodology

 The active population, also called labour force, is the population employed or unemployed.

 Economically inactive persons:

-Economically inactive persons are those who are neither employed nor unemployed.
+Economically inactive persons, also called people outside the labour force, are those who are neither employed nor unemployed.

 Derivation of the labour force status in the European Union labour force survey:

 Given the complexity of the definitions of employment and unemployment above, and in order to achieve a measurement as objective as possible, EU-LFS respondents are not asked directly if they are employed, unemployed or economically inactive.
 Instead, they are asked about their labour market behaviour in a certain reference week and then their labour status is derived according to the following derivation chart:

 For further details see derivation of the variable ILOSTAT in the EU-LFS explanatory notes and EU-LFS user guide.

 Indicators to supplement the unemployment rate

 In addition to the three labour statuses explained above (employment, unemployment, economic inactivity), there are three other important indicators of the labour situation:

 - Underemployed part-time workers are persons aged 15-74 working part-time who wish to work additional hours and are available to do so.
 Part-time work is recorded as self-reported by individuals.